 When you press the Develop button you are taken to the Photo persona, which is where you will do most of the enhancements like adding adjustment layers, working with advanced selections, and applying filters.

 Integrating Affinity Photo With Other Apps

-Integration with image library applications like Lightroom, Luminar, Capture One Pro or ON1 Photo RAW is quite easy.
-For instance, in Lightroom just select the image you want to edit, right-click and select Edit In… and select Affinity Photo.
-Just like you would if you wanted to take your image to Photoshop.
+Integration with image library applications like Lightroom, Luminar, Capture One Pro, or ON1 Photo RAW is quite easy.
+For instance, in Lightroom just select the image you want to edit, right-click and select Edit In…, and select Affinity Photo.

 Using Affinity Photo With Your Photoshop Plugins

-There’s a big chance that you can continue to use most of the Photoshop plugins you own as Affinity Photo supports Photoshop plugins.
+There’s a big chance that you can continue to use most of the Photoshop plugins you own as Affinity Photo supports this.
 Older plugins like Nik Collection Plugins can only be installed by using a workaround, but it is doable.
-The new version of Nik Collection from DXO supports Affinity Photo.
+The 2.5 version of Nik Collection from DXO supports Affinity Photo.

 Photoshop Actions vs Affinity Photo Macros